nol13/fuzzball.js/README.md

 ### International (a.k.a. non-ascii)

-To use collation when calculating edit distance, set useCollator to true.
+To use collation when calculating edit distance, set useCollator to true, and full_process to false.

-If useCollator is set to true, or if otherwise comparing non-ascii characters,, full_process **must** be set to false or non-roman alphanumeric characters will be stripped out.
-Setting useCollator to true will have an impact on performance.
+If comparing non-ascii characters, full_process must be set to false, or non-roman alphanumeric characters will be stripped out.
+Setting useCollator to true will have an impact on performance if you have a large number of choices.
 Collator code borrowed from [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein).

 ```js
 var options = {full_process: false, useCollator: true};